Pharrell Williams Net Worth

 In addition to his other philanthropy, Williams built a $35 million dollar afterschool center in Virginia Beach, his hometown.
 He also offered internships to 114 Harlem High School students.
 They were all accepted to college and the purpose of Pharrell's donation was to help students become the next leaders who will enact real change.

 In 2015, Williams and his family moved to a 17,000 square-foot home in Laurel Canyon, Los Angeles.
-He paid $15.6 million for the property.
-The seller was Tyler Perry.
+He paid $15.6 million for the property, whose previous owner was Tyler Perry.
 Pharrell listed this home for sale in March 2020 for $17 million.